 - Someone who might be closer to their economic level

-- Someone who will tell it to them straight
+- Someone who will tell be upfront and honest

 - Someone who speaks plainly